Save to My DOJO

-As mentioned, alerts can be configured to notify you in many different ways, particularly powerful is the connectors to Logic Apps and Power Automate Actions.
-Alerts can be based on either Metrics or Log data or on Activity logs, actions taken in the Azure control plane on your Azure resources (resizing a VM for instance).
+As mentioned, alerts can be configured to notify you in many different ways, particularly powerful are the connectors to Logic Apps and Power Automate Actions.
+Alerts can be based on either Metrics or Log data or on Azure Activity log data, actions taken in the Azure control plane on your Azure resources (resizing a VM for instance).
 There are also many third-party integrations for Azure Monitor, including the recent ITSM connector for BMC Helix.

 We’ve already covered Workbooks and Dashboards for visualization of health states and data but if you need even more capabilities you can send data to Power BI or Grafana.

 Azure Monitor isn’t just about workloads in Azure, it can be extended to on-premises, and VMs running in other clouds.
-For servers, this has been available for a few years and simply involves installing the agent in a Windows or Linux VM or physical server and pointing it to the right workspace.
-Microsoft’s new take on hybrid is Azure Arc which extends much further than Azure Monitor.
-Azure Arc enabled servers (generally available) brings a representation of them into the Azure portal and lets you manage them with Azure Policy etc. In preview is Azure Arc enabled Kubernetes and Azure Arc enabled SQL server.
+For servers, this has been available for a few years and simply involves installing the agent in a Windows or Linux VM or physical server and pointing it to the right Azure Logs Analytics workspace.
+Microsoft’s new take on a hybrid is Azure Arc which extends much further than Azure Monitor.
+Azure Arc enabled servers (generally available) bring a representation of them into the Azure portal and let you manage them with Azure Policy etc. In preview is Azure Arc enabled Kubernetes and Azure Arc enabled SQL server.
 The container monitoring described above for instance extends to your Kubernetes clusters wherever they may run.

 Azure Monitor is not SCOM, the level of detail and work involved in setting it up is different and it’s definitely designed for a cloud environment, not traditional on-premises IT.
 If you already have a tuned deployment of SCOM (or a third-party monitoring solution) for your on-premises infrastructure, don’t expect Azure Monitor to replace it, but when it comes to keeping an eye on your cloud infrastructure, it’s the best solution for you.